ablestack/reactive-domain-objects/README.md

 ## Limitations

-- **Source & Tartet Structural Similarity**.
+- **Source & Target Structural Similarity**.
 While field names can be adjusted, by configuration, the overall 'shape' and nesting structure of the graph must match between the source and target graphs.
 This library does not, yet, have the capability of automatically manipulating the shape of a graph during the synchronization process

 ## Disclaimers

 This code was initially developed for use in a single commercial project.
-It is being shared in case useful to others, and as a contribution to the development community and the great GraphQL and TypeScript tools that already exist.
+It is being shared in case useful to others, and as a contribution to the development community and the great tools and libraries that already exist.

 ## Known Issues